patelanupkumar/Root-Cause-Analysis/Project_Setup.md

 * Data was prepared for modeling.
 * Clustering was performed to identify patterns and cluster properties.
 * Analysis and insights were generated based on the results obtained from the previous steps.

+# Data Cleaning and Merging
+Data cleaning and merging were performed as the initial steps in the analysis process.
+The dataset used for the analysis consisted of both candidate and test data, with 509,722 and 2,852,791 data points, respectively.
+The candidate data had 40 dimensions, while the test data had 18 dimensions.

+During the data cleaning process, it was identified that a few columns had null values and a few outliers.
+It was important to handle these issues as they could have interfered with the analysis, making it difficult to attribute results to specific causes.

+# Feature Selection and Engineering
+The success metric chosen for our analysis was "pass" instead of the score, as the score is a continuous variable that may not have been determined solely by the features analyzed.
+Our focus was to identify patterns of success in passing rather than the score.

+Identifying important features was a crucial step in the analysis as it helped reduce noise caused by unimportant features.
+By identifying the features that impacted test performance more, we were able to capture more variation and attribute it to the relevant features.
+This information could later be used for recommendations.

+We used causal inference techniques to identify the important features and validate them against the explanations provided by the client.